storyblok/storyblok-js-client/README.md

 ### Method `Storyblok#get`

+With this method you can get single or multiple items.
+The multiple items are paginated and you will receive 25 items per page by default.
+If you want to get all items at once use the `getAll` method.

 **Parameters**
 - `[return]` Promise, Object `response`
 - `path` String, Path (can be `cdn/stories`, `cdn/stories/*`, `cdn/tags`, `cdn/datasources`, `cdn/links`)